 What Happens at a Deposition?

 During the deposition, the defense attorney will ask you a series of questions and record your answers.
-As a personal injury attorney, I cannot give you the answers or speak on your behalf, during the time.
+As a personal injury attorney in Shreveport Louisiana, I cannot give you the answers or speak on your behalf, during the time.
 However, we’ll work together beforehand, to go over some of the questions you may be asked during your deposition.

 Personal Injury Deposition Questions